jeremenichelli/jeremenichelli.github.io/_posts/2015-09-12-what-is-it-to-be-the-new-ie.md

 Most of the complaints are related to some basic and well received JavaScript methods and CSS properties that Internet Explorer didn't have out of the box, like **bind in IE8** and **inline-block in IE7**.

-> I had to support old versions of Internet Explorer and it began to feel like work again
+> I had to support old versions of Internet Explorer and it began to feel like work&nbsp;again

 Users were still using those versions, clients were still asking us to support them so hacks, polyfills and lots of *ifs* statements in our scripts begun to populate almost any project.